 Nobody wants to get arrested for a DUI, but when it happens, you need preparation and a strategy.
 In the 10 days after a DUI arrest, you might feel confused and scared, but you can do several things to make the process easier and less stressful.
+Contact the DWI Guys in Albany and get all the details.

 Get a Lawyer